MehulBandhu/lob-microstructure/README.md

 # Participation-Weighted Fair Value in Limit Order Books

-The standard microprice weights bid and ask sides by order **quantity**.
+The standard microprice weights bid and ask sides by order quantity.
 This project shows that weighting by order **count** (the number of independent orders) produces a 30 to 38% more accurate fair value estimator, validated across 185 instruments with p < 0.0001.

 The intuition: 10,000 shares on the bid from 200 independent orders represents stronger consensus about fair value than 10,000 shares from 2 large orders.
 Count captures participation diversity.
 Quantity does not.